TeoNikolov/wasp-ss-gesgen/tutorial.md

     - `-b (first occurrence)` : This flag tells Blender to run in "headless" mode without the UI.
     - `--python` : A Python script which Blender will execute when it runs.
 This contains our custom rendering code.
     - `-b (second occurrence)` : This is the BVH file we want to convert to FBX.
 Only files generated by ZeroEGGS are compatible.
     - `-m` : The model we want to apply the animation to.
-In our case, ZeroEGGS provide their own model for which animations are generated.
+In our case, ZeroEGGS comes with its own model for which animations are generated.
 Do not change this.
     - `-o` : The filename of the output FBX file.

 # Final notes